The Green Jersey at the Tour de France - A Brief History

 Peter Sagan has won the points classification seven times, more than any other rider.
 He won the green jersey every season between 2012 and 2019 bar the 2017 Tour de France where he was disqualified from the race after colliding with Mark Cavendish on stage 4.
 Sagan has only been defeated in the points classification once in a Tour de France he has completed — Sam Bennett won the green jersey ahead of Sagan at the 2020 Tour de France.

 Erik Zabel previously held the record.
 He won the points classification every year between 1996 and 2001 whilst riding for Team Telekom.
-Although he never won the green jersey again after the 2001 Tour de France, Zabel finished second or third in all of the six Tour de France he entered between 2002 and 2008.
+Although he never won the green jersey again after the 2001 Tour de France, Zabel finished second or third in the classification at all of the six Tours he entered between 2002 and 2008.

 Jan Janssen, Eddy Merckx, Freddy Martens, Djamolidine Abdoujaparov and Robbie McEwen are the five riders that have won the green jersey on three occasions throughout their careers.